ibm-cloud-docs/pattern-watson-speech-vision/resiliency-design.md

 In a multi-zone region ROKS deployment, the openshift master and worker nodes are spread across 3 availability zones, making the ROKS containerized workloads highly available by default.

+### High Availability for IBM Cloud Databases for PostgreSQL

+Databases for PostgreSQL deployments contain a cluster with two data members, a leader and a replica.
+Both members contain a copy of the data by using asynchronous replication, with a distributed consensus mechanism to maintain cluster state and handle failovers.
+If the leader becomes unreachable, the cluster initiates a failover, and the replica is promoted to leader.
+The replica rejoins the cluster and your cluster continues to operate normally.
+Additional read replicas can be added in a different availability zone in the same region or in a different region to further increase high availability.

+### High Availability for IBM Cloudant

+All data is stored in triplicate across three separate physical servers in a cluster within a region.
+Cloudant instances can be provisioned in multiple regions and setup with continuous data replication to provide High Availability across regions.

 ### High Availability for IBM Cloud Code Engine

 IBM Cloud Code Engine is based on IBM Cloud Kubernetes Service clusters.
 When provisioning an IBM Cloud Code engine project, the workload is deployed in a single availability zone of the multi-zone region that was selected.
 If a failure in the hosting availability zone occurs, the workload is automatically recreated in one of the remaining zone.